Telefe Rosario

-Telefe Rosario is an Argentine television station broadcasting on channel 5 from the city of Rosario, province of Santa Fe.
-As an affiliate of Telefe, its schedule consists of soap operas, movies, local news, entertainment shows and cartoons.
-It started broadcasting in color in 1980.
+Canal 5 de Rosario (call sign LT 84 TV) is an Argentine television station carrying Telefe that broadcasts from the city of Rosario, province of Santa Fe, owned and operated by Grupo Televisión Litoral.
+The channel can be seen in Greater Rosario and in the north of the province of Buenos Aires.

 History

 Channel 5 started its broadcasts on November 18, 1964.
 It was the first locally operated TV station in the city, after a repeater of public Canal 7 operating on channel 8 and seven months before LT 83 channel 3 came to air.
 In the beginning, the station had a small transmitter capable of broadcasting with just 200 watts.
 The first newscast of the station was Noticinco.
 Other early shows included Demos una Mano ("Let's Help") and Tertulia Hogareña ("Home Theater").
 It also broadcast a wide array of children's shows, such as Capitán Kapote and Esperando a Papá ("Waiting for Daddy"), and American imports such as Bonanza, Combat! and The Fugitive.

 In 1989, LT 84 became one of the founding members of Televisión Federal (Telefe), resulting in higher quality local programs.

 In 2007, Canal Cinco's tower collapsed in a storm that also took down its competitor on channel 3: the next day, channel 5 was back and operating at 50% power.
 Three years later, both stations moved to the site already used by TV Pública to broadcast to Rosario.